awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 You can use the same custom MAIL FROM domain for verified identities in different AWS Regions\.
 If that is what you want to do, you only need to publish one MX record to the MAIL FROM domain's DNS server\.
 In this situation, bounce notifications are sent to the Amazon SES feedback endpoint in the Region that you specified in the MX record first\.
 Next Amazon SES redirects the bounces to the verified identity in the Region that sent the email\.

 Use the MX record settings that Amazon SES provides during the custom MAIL FROM setup process for an identity in one of the Regions\.
-The custom MAIL FROM setup process is described in [Setting a MAIL FROM Domain](mail-from-set.md)\.
+The custom MAIL FROM setup process is described in [](mail-from.md#mail-from-set)\.
 For reference, you can find the feedback endpoints for all of the Regions in the following table\.

 ****